Hong Kong police arrest former Apple Daily journalist at airport - media | Law-Order

 Hong Kong police arrest former Apple Daily journalist at airport - media

-Hong Kong police arrested a former senior journalist with the Apple Daily newspaper at the international airport on Sunday night on a suspected national security charge as he tried to leave the city, according to media reports.
+Hong Kong police arrested a former senior journalist with the now-closed Apple Daily newspaper at the international airport on Sunday night on a suspected national security offence as he tried to leave the city, according to media reports.

+Reuters could not independently confirm that the arrested man was Fung.
+Fung could not be contacted for comment.
+It was not immediately known if he had legal representation.

-A former Apple Daily journalist, Jack Hazelwood, said on Twitter that Fung was attempting to board a flight to London and called on British authorities to take action.
-Apple Daily, a popular tabloid, was forced to fold following a raid by several hundred police on its headquarters on June 17 and the freezing of key assets and bank accounts.
+The Hong Kong government did not immediately respond to a request for comment.
+Next Digital, the publisher of Apple Daily, did not immediately respond to an email seeking comment.
+Apple Daily, a popular tabloid, was forced to fold following a raid by 500 police on its headquarters on June 17 and the freezing of key assets and bank accounts.
 It printed its last edition last Thursday.

 Authorities say dozens of the paper's articles may have violated a China-imposed national security law, the first instance of authorities taking aim at media reports under the legislation.
 Critics of the law, introduced last June, say it has been used to stifle dissent and erode fundamental freedoms in the former British colony that returned to Chinese rule in 1997.

-Some of the critics also say the closure of Apple Daily, which mixes pro-democracy views with celebrity gossip and investigations of those in power, marks the end of an era for media freedom in the city.
+Authorities say the law has restored stability after months of often-violent pro-democracy protests.
 Officials in Hong Kong and China have repeatedly said media freedoms are respected but not absolute, and cannot endanger national security.
+Police have said the actions against Apple Daily were not targeting the media industry as a whole.

+The shutdown of Apple Daily has sent a chill through the city's media industry.
+Online pro-democracy outlet Stand News said late on Sunday it would stop accepting monthly donations from readers and had taken down older commentaries from the platform.
+It said in a Facebook post its moves were aimed at protecting supporters, authors and editorial staff and reducing risks of all parties, adding that "speech crimes" have come to Hong Kong.
+It did not elaborate.

-Stand News said most of its directors, including barrister Margaret Ng and singer Denise Ho, had accepted recommendations to step down.
+Stand News, founded in 2014, said most of its directors, including barrister Margaret Ng and singer Denise Ho, had stepped down.
 Two founding directors, Tony Tsoi and chief editor Chung Pui-kuen, would remain, it added.

+Stand News management did not immediately respond to a request for comment.
+Its charter states that it shall be independent, autonomous and non-profit.
+It says Stand News is committed to safeguarding Hong Kong's core values of "democracy, human rights, rule of law and justice."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)